Physical Access

 Access Control Vestibules

-- Double-door system with two electroniccally-controlled doors that ensure only one door is open at any given time.
+- Ensures only one door is open at any given time.

-- Like a mantrap, a security vestibule consists of a small space between two sets of doors, but it may be larger and more open.
+Like a mantrap, a security vestibule consists of a small space between two sets of doors but the space may be larger and more open.
+It can prevent the following:

 -